bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Modules page and update installed premium modules to latest versions

+= v1.13.4 =
+* Fixed insert shortcode popup not load content in some cases

 = v1.13.3 =
 * Fixed recent comments widget not show comments from private gmedia for logged in users
 * Fixed issue with Phantom module on Safari